An Introduction To Tethered Drones

 The many benefits of a tethered drone system include:

-Persistent Operation: Tethered drones can remain airborne for hours, if not indefinitely.
+Persistent Operation: The continuous power delivered to Tethered drones make them persistent systems that can remain airborne for hours, if not indefinitely.

 Overt Deterrence: Tethered drones are an overt surveillance deterrent.